maggieelkin/CovMutation/README.md

   * Mutations in test set also require to be present in child sequences in Nextstrain tree and are applicable for analysis.
     * See section below for Notes on Test Set Mutations for more information.
 * Training sequences in pickled list `train_seq.pkl`
-  * These are sequences used to train ProtBert and represent sequences from `seq_metadata.csv` that occured more than once time in full nucleotide dataset.
+  * These are sequences used to train ProtBert and represent sequences from `seq_metadata.csv` that occurred more than once time in full nucleotide dataset.

 #### Notes on Test Set Mutations